JuhaKiili/RageEvent/README.md

 **What good is it then?**

 It's reasonably performant, automatically handles null references and doesn't require a lot of code.
-Not for big & complicated projects, though!